 Unlike copying from the flat, drawing from the round is doing a freehand drawing from a three-dimensional source.

 There are two important factors involved when drawing from the round that are not present when copying from the flat.
 First, you learn how to translate three-dimensional form and space onto a flat sheet of paper.
 You’re doing this yourself, rather than relying on another as is the case when copying from the flat.

 The second factor is the ability to perceive nature directly, unfiltered through another’s eyes, and then to represent it in either a linear or mass medium.
 That skill is complex, taking years of concerted effort to fully develop.
 And, if we’re honest, a lifetime is not nearly long enough.

-Drawing from the round, along with figure drawing from life, were the principle means drawing was taught to fine arts students in the écoles and ateliers of the nineteenth-century.
+Drawing from the round, along with figure drawing from life, was were the principle means of drawing was taught to fine arts students in the écoles and ateliers of the nineteenth-century.
 How frequently copying model sheets like Bargue’s was used in that training is unclear.

 Despite their flatness, Bargue plates offer many advantages to beginning art students in addition to their limited cost and static position.
 Chief among them are Bargue’s approach, clarity of massing, and his subjects.

 Whether intended by him or not, Bargue’s plates are perceived to be in Sight-Size.
 If you do not know what that means, Sight-Size is an arrangement of the artist, their subject and their artwork that allows the artist to see the subject and artwork visually one-to-one.